launchdarkly/api-client-javascript/docs/CustomerMetricsApi.md

 # **getStreams**
 > Streams getStreams()

-[BETA] Returns a list of all streams.
+Returns a list of all streams.

 ### Example
 ```javascript